savirsingh/school-average-tracker/README.md

 - Calculate and keep track of average
 - Display motivational messages based on average

-You must exit the app the load it again to see changes made to system.
+You must exit the app then load it again to see changes made to system.